awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-configures3bucketversioning.md

   Type: String

-  Description: \(Optional\) The ARN of the role that allows Automation to perform the actions on your behalf\.
+  Description: \(Optional\) The Amazon Resource Name \(ARN\) of the AWS Identity and Access Management \(IAM\) role that allows Systems Manager Automation to perform the actions on your behalf\.
+If no role is specified, Systems Manager Automation uses the permissions of the user that runs this document\.
 + BucketName

   Type: String